About OpenApp

 Hardware and software are decoupled: you choose the integrations and devices that fit each opening, building, and budget; OpenApp stays the consistent control plane, APIs, and UX layer.
 Modularity means you assemble the pieces you need (integrations, zones, access rules, org structure) rather than buying a monolithic stack you cannot tune.

 Pricing follows a usage-based subscription: you pay in proportion to scale (for example number of doors and related usage), so costs tend to grow linearly with what you deploy instead of large upfront bundles that do not match real occupancy.
+Each plan grants a set of quotas; see Quotas & plan limits for what each quota measures and what happens as you approach, reach, or exceed a cap.

 Automation and integration